A beginner’s guide to blogging for business

 Who should write for my blog?

-You.
+You, if possible.
 You know your audience and your business better than anyone else, so set some time aside every week to publish some great, insightful content.
 If you have a team, then ask them to join in and share their knowledge.
 This way you can alternate and ensure you always have something interesting to write about.

 There is also the option to allow guest bloggers to write for your blog.
 Don’t say no. If the guest blogger is knowledgeable and willing to write for your blog, accept the offer.
 It’s a great way to get fresh and interesting content on your blog, especially when you find yourself too busy to write or lacking ideas on what to write about.
 So if you plan on accepting guest posts on your blog, make sure to follow these seven rules to vet guest bloggers.